Esoteric Christianity

 Esoteric Christianity is a mystical approach to Christianity which features "secret traditions" that require an initiation to learn or understand.
 The term esoteric was coined in the 17th century and derives from the Greek ἐσωτερικός (esōterikos, "inner").
 It stands in contrast to exoteric (ἐξωτερικός, exōterikos, "outer" or "public"), a distinction already noted by Aristotle, who referred to ἐξωτερικοὶ λόγοι ("exoteric discourses") intended for a general audience.
 Esoteric teachings were often transmitted orally to a small inner circle of initiates rather than through written publications, a pattern consistent with other religious "secret traditions".

 Scholars note that esoteric Christian movements often emphasize alternative interpretations of Christian theology that differ from established orthodoxy.
 These currents frequently draw upon the canonical gospels, apocalyptic writings, and certain New Testament apocrypha as sources of hidden or symbolic meaning.
 Some traditions also refer to the disciplina arcani, a concept describing secret teachings or liturgical practices transmitted in the early Church, although mainstream scholarship generally understands it as limited to liturgical secrecy rather than esoteric doctrine.

 Scholars debate the relationship between esoteric Christianity and Gnosticism.
 While some see Gnostic movements as among the earliest expressions of esoteric Christian thought, others argue that esoteric Christianity developed distinctively through Alexandrian theology, medieval mysticism, and later currents such as Rosicrucianism and Theosophy.

 There are also esoteric Christian Societies such as the Societas Rosicruciana in Anglia.

 History

+Synoptic chart of the historical background and major currents of esoteric Christianity.
+Esoteric Christianity properly emerged during the Renaissance; the theory of prisca theologia, present in sectors of the humanist movement, favored the Christian reinterpretation of platonism, hermeticism, alchemy, and kabbalah.
+However, the esoteric Christianity that reached the contemporary era was mediated by the Romantic movement of the late 18th century and 19th century; Romantic sensibility revalued the imagination, the forces of nature, and the symbolic world—in a context of declining esotericism in the face of Enlightenment trends and scientific revolutions—thus fostering the cultural climate of the subsequent 19th century occult revival.